VisualOps/pysa/docs/readme.txt

 See RESOURCES_ section for complete list of managed resources.

-pysa is able to generates the configuration in puppet format (see Puppet documentation).
+pysa is able to generates the configuration in Puppet (see Puppet documentation) or SaltStack (see SaltStack documentation) format.

 OPTIONS
 =======